top of page

 Please support us by allowing Google Ads on our website.
 Thanks!

 Bak kut teh (pork ribs soup) is a very popular dish in both Singapore and Malaysia.
 There are several variants of the traditional dish, such as the light-garlic-peppery Teochew-style, dark-herbal Hokkien-style, strong-herbal Cantonese-style and also the dry Klang-style of Malaysia.
-Teochew-style bak kut teh is the most common in Singapore, whereas Hokkien-style bak kut teh are hard to come across.
+Teochew-style bak kut teh is very common in Singapore, whereas Hokkien-style bak kut teh are hard to come across.

-Hokkien Street Bak Kut Teh, located in Hong Lim Market & Food Centre, has been around since the 1960s and still serve their bak kut teh the old traditional way.
-The stall is also Michelin-accoladed since 2016.
-It is the only Hokkien-style bak kut teh stall in Singapore that I ever came across.
+Hokkien Street Bak Kut Teh (福建街肉骨茶), located in Hong Lim Market & Food Centre, has been around since the 1960s and still serves their bak kut teh the old traditional way.
+The stall is recommended by Michelin Guide since 2016 and probably the only Hokkien-style bak kut teh stall in Singapore that I have came across.
+Aside from its signature bak kut teh with short / long ribs with side dishes, there are pig's trotters, pig's offals in soup, meatballs, etc, and steamed fishes too.

-Hokkien Street Bak Kut Teh (福建街肉骨茶)
+Hokkien Street Bak Kut Teh (福建街肉骨茶) @ Hong Lim Food Centre

-The old way of eating bak kut teh is usually accompanied by drinking some Chinese tea.
+The old way of eating bak kut teh is usually accompanied by drinking some hot Chinese tea.
 If you like to have Chinese tea to go with your meal when dining at Hokkien Street Bak Kut Teh, ask the owner for it.

 Address:

-Hong Lim Market & Food Centre (芳林熟食中心), #01-66
+Hong Lim Market & Food Centre (芳林巴刹与熟食中心), #01-66

 Opening Hours: